cern-hse-computing/WCCOAkafkaDrv/README.md

 ## 6.1.2.
 Keytab

-To be able to access kafka, you will need to create a keytab.
+To be able to access kafka, you will need to create a keytab, to replace the empty one in config/

 Please refer to official user guide, section `How to generate a keytab file`:
 [CERN Kafka Official User Guide](https://nile-user-guide.web.cern.ch/nile-user-guide/kafka/security.html)